KiloWattDot/EmployeeTracker/README.md

   https://youtu.be/HW8GzEExbAg

   ## Description
   This is a project where SQL is used to keep a database of a company's information regarding all depts, roles, employees, and all the other information that correlates.
-With this program, you can access information down to the everyone working for the company.
-This can be used for tracking information for a compan's use.
+With this program, you can access information down to everyone working for the company.
+This can be used for tracking information for a company's use.

   ## Table of Contents
   * [ Description](#description)